 Weight matters, but so does overall size.
 Subcompacts by design are smaller than even most compact pistols, but some small guns are simply better than others in terms of material quality, shooting performance, and personal preference.

 Barrel length, height, and overall width are key for ensuring your selection fits your hand size & shooting style.
-We cover an even smaller handgun option – the pocket pistol – if you’re interested in the smallest available option.
+I cover an even smaller handgun option – the pocket pistol – if you’re interested in the smallest available option.

 While most folks turn to smaller pistols for their eventual everyday carry firearms, it’s often best to learn how to shoot and defend yourself with a full-size handgun.